-Roney, who has an affinity for the marginalized, the abused, and “the other,” writes much of her work to channel those who cannot speak for themselves.
+Roney, who has an affinity for the marginalized, the abused, and all “others,” writes much of her work to channel those who cannot speak for themselves.

-She is a researcher, scholar, and writer of the witch, witchcraft, herbalism, the occult, and British Isles folklore.
+She is also a scholar of witchcraft, herbalism, the occult, and British Isles folklore.

 “My nest I’ve built out of what others throw away: Coat hangers, shoelaces, and tinsel.”

 From “Bird in a Brick House”

 “I always love a good metaphor — carefully drawn images that I can read and reread and find deeper and deeper meaning.
 Judith Roney uses metaphor beautifully in “Bird in a Brick House,” and then emotionally the poem takes me even farther.

 Maybe it’s just my affinity to birds, but this poem is a metaphor I can feel: the feathers at the nape of the neck, the want to fly away, and all those feelings we don’t put into words, we don’t even speak.
 Birds become family becomes reality.”